nv-tlabs/semanticGAN_code/README.md

 ## Citation

-Please cite the follow paper is you used the code in this repository.
+Please cite the following paper if you used the code in this repository.

 ```
 @inproceedings{semanticGAN,